You may wish to see an introductory page first.

 While Orpheus offered the opportunity to represent a zoo, Oceanus provided that of showing an aquarium; the mosaicist had a deep knowledge of the various species of fish which lived in the nearby sea.

-(left) Soteria (goddess of protection/safety); (right) Ktisis (goddess of foundation/creation) carrying jewels
+(left) Soteria (goddess of protection/safety); (right) Ktisis (Greek word for foundation/creation) carrying jewels

 Gradually the subjects of the mosaics departed from the canons of classic art and in particular by the representation of naked personages; even before the Christian faith prevailed, the portrayal of the ancient gods was replaced by that of personified virtues; these mosaics tell us something about the fashion during the Late Roman Empire and about the jewels the richest matrons wore.